-As we can see, they are almost comparable in the nutritional value as well.
+As we can see, they are almost comparable in their nutritional value as well.
 The health benefits are limited as they are usually consumed pickled.

 Both peppers help improve blood circulation and relieve symptoms of sinusitis and arthritis.
 The antioxidants in peppers help prevent various types of diseases and destroy free radicals.

 Pepperoncini offers similar health benefits.
 But the pickled versions, which are high in sodium, are more common for consumption.
 This can affect heart and kidney function, as well as blood pressure levels, so they must be consumed in moderation.

 How to Pickle Banana Peppers and Pepperoncini